Ovarian cancer is the growth of cancer cells in the ovaries. The ovaries make eggs for reproduction and female hormones.

 Copyright © Nucleus Medical Media, Inc.

 Ovarian cancer is most common in women age 50 or older.
-Factors that may increase your chance of getting ovarian cancer include: Family history of ovarian cancer, especially in mother, sister, or daughter
+Other factors that may increase your chance of ovarian cancer include: Family history of ovarian cancer, especially in mother, sister, or daughter

 Menstrual history—first period before age 12, no childbirth or first childbirth after age 30, and late